The backend & frontend¶

 For example a simple web page that features a navigation menu, a block of text and a company logo will contain three Fluid tags.

-A Fluid tag to insert the content element that contains the block of text.
+A tag to insert the content element that contains the block of text.

 Another that generates the main navigation menu.

-And a third Fluid tag to insert the company logo.
+A third tag to insert the company logo.